 - Performance can be unpredictable

-Even if you have a strong signal you may find performance fluctuates depending on network traffic and weather conditions.
+Even if you have a strong signal, you may find performance fluctuates depending on network traffic and weather conditions.
 This may be problematic if you rely on a minimum speed as performance could change from one day to the next.

 - Data usage caps can be restrictive

 Aside from signal strength, the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are often very low in comparison to fixed-line deals.
 The biggest allowances tend to be around 100-200GB per month but this is more expensive than many unlimited fixed-line services.
 More affordable deals are in the region of 2-20GB, which is very little if it's your primary connection to the internet.
 This limitation makes many mobile broadband packages unsuitable for heavy usage.
 You can get unlimited data with selected Three mobile broadband deals, but you will need to sign up for a 12 or 24-month contract.

 How fast is mobile broadband?